vinithmundhra/sc_wifi/app_tiwisl_simple_webserver/doc_quickstart/quickstart.rst

 This example demonstrates the use of two Slice Cards, XA-SK-GPIO and Wi-Fi slice together with the xSOFTip components for Wi-Fi, SPI, I2C and WebServer to provide access to the GPIO slice features via a simple embedded webserver.

 A webpage served from the sliceKIT and accessed in a browser on a host PC has the following demo functions:
-   * Turn GPIO Slice Card LEDS on and off
+   * Turn GPIO Slice Card LEDs on and off
    * Read the room temperature via the on-board ADC and display on the web page
    * Display GPIO Slice Card button press status